 We’ve created a list of six things to consider while purchasing land.
 This list is not all encompassing but is a great start to your research.

-You will find restrictions in the legal description of the deed.
+You will find restrictions in the legal description of your warranty deed.
 These may either be in the body of the deed or attach as an appendix.
-Reach out to the county clerks office to access a copy of the deed.
-Some offices have online services.

 Access to Utilities

 To confirm if you have access to city water or sewage, contact the city’s utility department.
 You can find information about utility access for land in Gatlinburg here.